 The 6 Best Chest Exercises for Different People

 Because everyone is different, and we all have different bodies, it doesn't make sense for all of us to do the same exercises.
 So we've rounded out the best chest exercises for different needs.
 You can choose one or two (or three, if you're ambitious) and incorporate those into a fully-rounded chest exercise routine.
 We've included one exercise each for women and men.
 You should include this in any routine, and then add others as needed.

 1. For women: standing cable chest press

 There's a reason men and women do different chest exercises.
 Physiologically, women have different exercise needs than men.
 If you want to lift your breasts and avoid tearing any of their fatty tissue, then you shouldn't wail on the peck deck machine in the same manner as a man.
 Instead, you want to strengthen the pectoralis major using standing cable chest presses.

-- ADDITIONAL- 7” plate storage pegs allow for clean and organized home gym.
+- ADDITIONAL- 7” plate storage pegs allow for a clean and organized home gym.
 Designed specifically for bench press function.
-To accommodate standard Olympic barbell, stands should be placed 27.
-5” inches apart to bring total width of footprint to 56.
-5”.
+To accommodate standard Olympic barbell, stands should be placed 27.5” inches apart to bring total width of footprint to 56.5”

 To do these, you'll want to adjust the cable rack so that the pulleys are at shoulder height.
 Then, take a cable handle in each hand and place yourself in the center of the machine.
 Brace your stomach to support your back and tighten your arms while taking one step forward.
 As you do so, extend your arms straight outward, pulling the cables.